donp123/hiring-engineers/answers.md

 Is there anything creative you would use Datadog for?

-I believe an interesting way that I could personally use Datadog for is to monitor the consumption of pre-made food I ingest on a weekly basis.
+I believe an interesting way that I could use Datadog for is to monitor the consumption of pre-made food I ingest on a weekly basis.
 I try prepair my meals on Sunday in big batches so I do not have to cook throughout the week for lunch and dinner.
-I have noticed that some weeks I run out of food, while other weeks I have excess food (I am fairly consistent on how much food I buy each week and I hate wasting food!)
-The goal here would be able to correlate my workouts/daily behavior with food consumtion to optomize the food preperation process.
+I have noticed that some weeks I run out of food, while other weeks I have excess(I am fairly consistent on how much food I buy each week and I hate wasting food!)
+The goal here would be able to create a correlatation with my workouts/daily behavior and food consumtion, in order to optomize my food preperation process.
 This would allow me to predict how much food I need for an upcoming week based on planned workout/daily activities.
 I figured this could be achieveable by monitoring the weight of my refrigerator shelf and importing this into Datadog for monitoring, as well as cross referencing this data with my workouts/daily activities.
 I could create thresholds and alerts to let me know if I need to buy more food during the week as well if I update my workout routine.